symfony/symfony-docs/quick_tour/the_big_picture.rst

 Creating your first Application
 -------------------------------

-The sandbox comes with a simple Hello World ":term:`application`" and that's the application we will use to learn more about Symfony2.
+The sandbox comes with a simple Hello World ":term:`application`" we will use to learn more about Symfony2.
 Go to the following URL to be greeted by Symfony2 (replace Fabien with your first name):

     http://localhost/sandbox/web/app_dev.php/hello/Fabien